fledge-iot/fledge-filter-asset/docs/index.rst

        "datapoint"  : "temperature"
    }

-To remove all datapoint names matching a single regular expression
+To remove all datapoint names matching a single regular expression:

 .. code-block:: JSON